HeischiHSLU/Audiv/README.md

 ```

 **Image2Text**

-Now that we have an image we use the an Replicate query from yorickvp/llava-13b to get Discription of the Mood of the image. to
+Now that we have an image we use the an Replicate query from yorickvp/llava-13b to get Discription of the Mood of the image.
+To get a Discription we can use We worked out an Prompt that gives us a reliable Discription "Describe a fitting Background Music with less than 30 words.
+It must give an answer to the following 3 points: atmosphere, rhythm, melody"
 ```python
 def ImageToText(image_path,prompt):
     with open(image_path, "rb") as image_file: